What electricity choices could look like

 Others though, were supportive.
 “When I received the information about it just the fact that it stated it was cleaner energy is why I went that direction,” says Madra Walker.
 “I haven’t noticed any difference.
 I haven’t actually paid any attention.
 I’ve not stopped long enough to even get online and get familiar with MCE.”

-This work was supported by a 2013 New America Media Energy Reporting Fellowship in collaboration with SoundVision Productions’ Burn: An Energy Journal.
+This story was supported by a New America Media Energy Reporting Fellowship in collaboration with SoundVision Productions’ Burn: An Energy Journal.
+It originally aired in 2013.